kaypro283/SmoothTrend/README.md

 8. **Submit a Pull Request**: Go to the GitHub page of your fork, and click the 'New Pull Request' button.

-### Code of Conduct

-By participating in this project, you agree to abide by the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md).

-Thank you for your interest in improving SmoothTrend!

 ## License
 This project is licensed under the GNU General Public License v2.0.
 See the [LICENSE](LICENSE) file for details.